 When is the Best Time to Travel to Hawaii?

-The winter shivers are finally wearing off.
-And many of us are now turning our minds to the great outdoors.
-The end of Hawaii’s winter season, when travel prices are the highest, is now in sight.
-And travel prices to Hawaii are now going down.
+Seeing the snow outside, but still shivering inside?
+You might be thinking of getting away from it all.
+But is this the best time to travel to Hawaii?
+Often this may be the most expensive time of the year to fly to the Aloha State.
+But towards the end of winter travel prices to Hawaii tend to go down.
 But before you get too carried away at the prospect of lounging on sun-soothed beaches, make sure you have checked your facts before hopping on a plane.
 Here are some key factors to planning the perfect getaway to the Hawaiian Islands.

 The Busiest Time to Travel to Hawaii